yochaigal/cairn/wip/2e/setting-seeds.md

 ### Draw Points of Interest

 - Draw the letter **H** close to a water source on the map.
-- Roll **1d6** on the table, then roll an amount of dice equal to that number on the map.
+- Roll **1d6**, then roll an amount of dice equal to that number on the map.
 Collect any dice that roll off the page and set them aside.
-- Remove each die, noting the face up result according to the [POI Die Drop Table](#poi-die-drop-table) on the map.
-For example, the number 4 would indicate a Lair, denoted by the letter "L" on the page.
+- Note the face-up result for each die, then use the [POI Die Drop Table](#poi-die-drop-table) to mark the type of POI on the map.
+For example, a die showing a 4 would indicate a Lair, denoted by the letter "L" on the page.
 - Roll any dice that fell off the map page, repeating the last step until none remain.
 - Starting with the Heart, number each POI on the map.
 - Roll on the relevant tables for each POI, including the Heart and all Landmarks.
 Note the results for each in your notebook.